 Optionally the controller can be managed with the same instructions set, as from USB interface, by using many of popular serial interfaces like Bluetooth, Ethernet, RS422 or RS232 – requires converters from TTL logic signals RX and TX.
 These signals are located on the backplane connector of the controller circuit board.
 Communication speed, parity and stop bits are wide configurable.
 Default interface is USB, but on request Standa can produce controllers with required interface.
 Test the controller 8SMC5 instantly as it comes with the manual control buttons, they could be used for ease testing of your equipment or controller itself even without a PC.

 For faster starting your task we continuously develop new configuration files for motorized stages.

 XILab features two user-friendly graphical interfaces, which are designed for positioners control, diagnostic and fine tuning of the motors driven by the controllers.
 The control process can be automated with the scripting option that can be used either directly or to speed up the process of customized control program development.
 XiLab supports multiaxial mode and multidimensional control scripts.
 It is possible to output motor and controller status in form of charts and save them to a file.
 XILab software has two types of interfaces: Single-axis control and Multi-axis control.

-New software extension for integration with tango will be available soon.
+New software extension for integration with Tango environment is available.
 Please inquire for details.

 Single-axis and Multi-axis control interfaces contain motor and controller parameters: position, speed, voltage, current and temperature.
 Advanced joystick and units conversion block are only available in Multi-axis interface.
 You can choose any of these interfaces that fits your application the best.

-move left/right, move to point, shift on delta, continuous speed, acceleration and deceleration ramps, backlash compensation mode, automatic home position calibration mode, linear interpolation, circular interpolation
+move left/right, move to point, shift on delta, continuous speed, acceleration and deceleration ramps, backlash compensation mode, automatic home position calibration mode and etc..
+Optionally: linear interpolation, circular interpolation.